Fix multiple SPF records

 Multiple SPF records error in MXToolbox

-As you can see, there are 2 lines starting with v=spf1, which is a problem.
-A receiving mail server won’t know which rule to follow, so it will simply ignore both of these TXT records.
+As you can see, 2 lines are start with v=spf1, which is why we’re seeing an error.
+A receiving mail server won’t know which rule to follow, so it will ignore both.

-To solve the issue with your SPF records, we’re going to edit your domain’s DNS records and combine both rules, thereby eliminating multiple TXT records.
+To solve the issue with your SPF records, we’re going to edit your domain’s DNS records and combine multiple SPF TXT records into one.

 • The web hosting company you’re using, if you bought your hosting and domain as a package

-• A CDN provider, if you’ve chosen to use one.
+• A CDN provider, if you’ve chosen to use a CDN.
+Cloudflare is one example.

 You may have already edited your DNS when you created DMARC, SPF, and DKIM records for your transactional email provider.
 We’ll recap on that process so you can merge your SPF records now.